 We start the scheduled meeting

 The note taker writes directly into Beenote everything that is relevant to add to each topic.
-He assigns tasks to the right people, records and indicates the decisions that are taken.
+He assigns tasks to the right people, and records and indicates the decisions that are taken.
 We use Antidote to correct the spelling in real-time.

 All partners, meaning those who are responsible for a topic, can also add details to the notes.